nw/varnish/readme.md

 Varnish is a web accelerator.
 You install it in front of your web application and it will speed it up significantly.
 ```

+__Note:__ This library only targets Varnish 3.x and above.
+For clarity on the feature please refer to the [documentation](https://www.varnish-cache.org/docs/3.0/)

 ## README Contents
 - [Features](#a1)
 - [Installation](#a2)